tooterfish/BE-NC-News/README.md

 https://nc-news-1jvx.onrender.com/api/

 ## Project Summary
-NC News - Back End is a simple web api allowing users to read, post and comment on news articles.
+NC News - Back End is a RESTful web api built using node which allows users to read, post and comment on news articles.
 It was made to serve the corresponding [NC News - Front End](https://github.com/tooterfish/FE-NC-News) project

 Created as part of the Northcoders web development bootcamp, together these serve as portfolio projects to demonstrate skills and understanding of full stack development using node and react.